DmitryEfimenko/ssr-with-i18n/article/part-4.md

 # Lost in Translation...
 Strings
-# Part 4: i18n for Server-Side Rendered Angular applications
+# Part 4 of 6: i18n for Server-Side Rendered Angular applications

 ## Previously
 TODO